irulanCorrino/irulanCorrino/README.md

 - 💞️ I’m looking to collaborate on development of Pipewire sound server [is not valid assertion anylonger --see below]
 - #...and now [2nd of june 2022] i consider stopping using my computers for my musical practice in an entire --i have installed pipewire and have managed to make it working despite all of tribulations posed by systemd ...and seeing 'rtkit module error' i have stopped the service! so it does not start anymore. it just tells about start attempts count limit again and again.

-- @i am required to keep pipewire installed even if not being fascinated with it anymore --to keep it just as a vestigial organ of systemd and pulseaudio. if needed i would learn alsa internals [@kernel.org] and would convert all my stuff to pure alsa interfacing [i bet i need it because while i used ubuntustudio (lowlatency not realtime) audacity was not able to make a recording longer than two or even one minutes without jack server running --i refuse to use jackd as well]
+- @i am required to keep pipewire installed even if not being fascinated with it anymore --to keep it just as a vestigial organ of systemd and pulseaudio. if needed i would learn alsa internals [@kernel.org] and would convert all my stuff to pure alsa interfacing [i bet i need it because while i used ubuntustudio (lowlatency not realtime) audacity was not able to make a recording longer than two or even one minutes without jack server running --i refuse to use jackd as well /* see below for an update */]

 - @i to tried to register at arch linux forums for getting a help but they do not offer help --they only give ADVICES. and that does violate my shifgrethor. i shall play music without you
+#### updated in december 2022
++ i am using Artix linux
++ i am using OpenRC
++ i am trying to get XFCE working [have some crashing] while using Plasma in another laptop
++ i am happy with jack2 and going to study ALSA as promised
++ i am making a repository containing audacity-2-4-2 [and porting it to GPL-v3.0]
++ i am reading K&R 'The C Programming Language'
++ i am developing my fork of audacity targeting a guitarist/performer
 ---
 - 📫 How to reach me ?.. :D oh it is REALLY difficult --i dedicate most of my time to learning and performing music so i have virtually no time to socialising...
 ---